ShrekIL/WRO-FE-RocheReapers/README.md

 - **ROS (Robot Operating System):** A flexible framework for writing robot software.
 It provides a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behavior across a wide variety of robotic platforms.
 ROS often integrates with sensors like the Intel RealSense cameras.

-- **CMake:** A cross-platform build system used to control the software compilation process using simple platform and compiler independent configuration files.
-It generates native makefiles and workspaces that can be used in the compiler environment of your choice.

 - **Linux:** A family of open-source Unix-like operating systems.
 It is known for its flexibility, customizability, and use in various applications, including development and server environments.

 - **Windows:** A series of graphical operating systems developed by Microsoft.
 It is widely used on personal computers and in enterprise environments.